 The Bitpoke App underwent a significant facelift at the beginning of January when we’ve launched the version 1.2.
 We’ve made some fine-tuning of the MySQL settings to be more efficient for WordPress.
 Also, we’ve added a site status that enables the owners to invite or remove new users from their organization and we’ve fixed a user invitation error.
 A substantial upgrade of this version is the MySQL Backups listing support, which we’ve added for each project individually.

 Version 1.1 of the Bitpoke App was released November 2019, with some improvements on how the App is deployed in Google Cloud Marketplace.
 We’ve validated the input field from the Marketplace installer form.
 It used a job to deploy the Bitpoke Stack in the bitpoke-system namespace.

 Launching the Bitpoke App for WordPress on Google Cloud Marketplace

 One thing we should mention is that the core of the Bitpoke App is still open-sourced striving in maintaining the same path we’ve started years ago in our mission to democratize WordPress hosting.

 Right now, we are working hard on improving the setup process in the Google Marketplace for the 1.4 release.

 We invite you to contribute to the core open-source of the project on GitHub: code, ideas or feedback.

 If you are interested in the app, we can schedule a demo with one of the authors of the Bitpoke App.
-Simply register on https://www.bitpoke.cloud/wordpress/ or send us an e-mail at email@example.com.
+Simply register on the form at https://www.bitpoke.io/wordpress/ or send us an e-mail at email@example.com.